If we have not done business with you before, the goats would like to get to know a little more about you first.

 Providing the animal offered back to the farm is sound, and disease negative (CAE, CL & Johnes - additional testing may also be required, at our expense, before an animal may return to the herd) the price shall be the original purchase price, plus an incremental increase for achievements, including, but not limited to Championship legs earned, milk stars awarded, Top Ten status, etc.

-Beginning January 1, 2017, antibiotics for livestock, that were once available over the counter at local feed stores, and online, to treat common livestock ailments, such as pneumonia, mastitis etc., will NO LONGER BE AVAILABLE IN CALIFORNIA WITHOUT A VETERINARY PRESCRIPTION.
+While it has been law in California since January 1, 2017, antibiotics for livestock, that were once available over the counter at local feed stores, and online, to treat common livestock ailments, such as pneumonia, mastitis etc., will NO LONGER BE AVAILABLE IN NATIONWIDE WITHOUT A VETERINARY PRESCRIPTION.
+This regulation will take effect JUNE 2023.

 This does NOT mean you need to call the vet out for every sniffle, however, it does require, by State law, that livestock producers have an established Veterinary-Client-Patient Relationship (VCPR) to obtain medically necessary antibiotics.